Email Marketing

 6. Optimising Email Design

-There are several email marketing platforms to choose from, but not all of them are created equal.
-When choosing a platform for your ecommerce business, consider factors such as ease of use, automation capabilities, and integration with other tools.
-Check out our ecommerce Email Marketing services for more information on our recommended platform, Klaviyo.
+There are several email marketing platforms, but not all are created equal.
+When selecting a platform for your e-commerce business, consider factors like ease of use, automation capabilities, and integration with other tools.
+Check out our e-commerce Email Marketing services for more information on our recommended platform, Klaviyo.

-Marketing automation can help ecommerce businesses save time and increase revenue by automating repetitive tasks such as email campaigns, social media posts, and more.
+Marketing automation can help e-commerce businesses save time and increase revenue by automating repetitive tasks such as email campaigns, social media posts, etc.

 • abandoned cart emails